Bill

 AI Summary

-This bill repeals the committee for the protection of human subjects, which is a body responsible for reviewing research involving human participants to ensure their safety and rights, and also eliminates the authority of the commissioner of health and human services to create rules regarding this committee.
-This action, requested by the department of health and human services, will take effect on January 1, 2027, and is expected to result in a net savings of $59,000 annually by eliminating administrative support costs, though a small amount will still be needed to comply with federal record-keeping requirements.
+This bill repeals the committee for the protection of human subjects, which is a group responsible for reviewing research involving human participants to ensure their safety and rights, and also eliminates the authority of the commissioner of health and human services to create rules related to this committee.
+This action is requested by the department of health and human services and is intended to take effect on January 1, 2027, with the expectation of generating savings for the state by eliminating administrative support costs for the committee, though a small amount will still be needed to comply with federal record-keeping requirements.

 Committee Categories